 Step 1: Deep dive into the client’s world

-Before you even start writing, dedicate time to understanding your potential client.
-Go beyond surface-level information.
-Strive to grasp the intricacies of their business.
+Before writing your proposal, UK accountancy teams should thoroughly understand the potential client.
+Go beyond surface-level information to grasp the intricacies of their business, challenges, and goals.

 It is important to understand their challenges, and their unique goals.
 Tailor your proposal to resonate specifically with them.
 Conduct thorough research.